OpenXiangShan/xfuzz/README.md

 ## Usage

+This is a Rust project.
+After the installation of Rust, please run `cargo install cargo-make` to install the cargo-make library.

 The [Makefile](Makefile) provides some simple commands to build the target `libfuzzer.a`.

 - `make init` to initialize the project